reioskr/stocksAI/README.md

 ## Dependencies
-To install the dependencies, uncomment the first block, i.e. running this in Jupyter notebook will get the packages installed:
-- '%pip install finvizfinance'

 - pandas
 - yfinance
 - Goose
 - transformers
 - nltk

+To install the dependencies, uncomment the first block, i.e. running this in Jupyter notebook will get the finvizfinance package installed:
+- '%pip install finvizfinance'